Essential Scuba Tips to Plan Your Maui Vacation

 ♦Dive Computer

-4. What Else Am I Forgetting?
+4. What Else Could I Forget?

 ♦Scuba Certification Card |

-Don’t forget that you will need to show proof of your dive experience.
-Be sure to pack your scuba certification card or purchase a digital copy of your card from your certification agency.
-PADI provides an app containing all the proof of your dive training in one place. |
+All certified scuba divers must show proof of their dive experience.
+Pack your scuba certification card or purchase a digital copy from your certification agency.
+PADI provides an app that stores all your dive training proof in one place. |

 ♦Dive Insurance Paperwork |

 DAN is the most widely used provider of scuba diving insurance.
-If you decide to purchase dive accident insurance, then bring that information to Maui. |
+If you purchase dive accident insurance, bring that information to Maui. |

 ♦First Aid Kit |

-Dive operations maintain a first-aid kit in the unlikely and unfortunate event you encounter a sea urchin or take a spill exiting from the water.
-However, it is a good idea to have your own travel first aid kit for possible post-dive wound care. |
+Dive operations maintain a first-aid kit in the unlikely and unfortunate event you encounter a sea urchin or take a spill exiting the water.
+You can consider purchasing your own travel first aid kit for possible wound care. |

 ♦Log Book or Log Book App |

-Your logbook is proof of your dive experience and a dive journal.
-But many certified divers do not take the time to record their scuba diving history!
-Nonsense, keep a record of your scuba diving memories in your logbook!
-After a few Maui vacations, you will thank me! |
+Your logbook proves your dive experience and acts as your dive journal.
+But many certified divers do not take the time to record their scuba diving history, which is nonsense!
+Keep a record of your memories in your logbook.
+After a few Maui vacations, you will be thankful! |

 Final Thought